If you’ve recently embarked on finishing your basement, you may be wondering what basement flooring would be your best option.

 There are several types of basement flooring options that homeowners can choose from.
 We suggest you pick a knowledgeable basement contractor that can walk you through your options based on your lifestyle and future plans.

-If you want to work with Hawthorne, give us a call at (402) 321-5260 to get started!
+If you want to work with Hawthorne, fill out our contact form to get started!